All Episodes

 It's all conflictory, everything that comes from this administration.

-People lose their jobs and they tell us things are very, very good.
+People lose their jobs, and they tell us things are very, very good.

-They tell us we have this thing called a job less recovery, and I am not smart enough to be able to understand what that means.
+And I am not smart enough to be able to understand what that means.

 Obviously, that's something that only intellectuals can understand.